 - Practicing the form of each new move to ensure proper form and correct body position will help reduce injuries.

 - The use of spotters when learning a new skill will also reduce the number of injuries.

 - The use of well maintained equipment and a safe practice area is essential in injury prevention.

 - A strengthening and stretching program that covers the entire body, making sure the body is strong and flexible enough to perform the various moves will help the gymnast reach peak levels and avoid injury.

 The 3 Best Gymnastics Stretches

 Stretching is one of the most under-utilized techniques for improving athletic performance, preventing sports injury and properly rehabilitating sprain and strain injury.
 Don’t make the mistake of thinking that something as simple as stretching won’t be effective.
 Below are 3 very beneficial stretches for gymnastics; obviously there are a lot more, but these are a great place to start.
-Please make special note of the instructions beside each stretch.
+Please make special note of the instructions below each stretch.